 You can enter either a formula (a value of 7 in the Basis Code field) or a number (a value of 5 in the Basis Code field) in the fields on the Edit Price Matrix form.
 If you use formulas, you can toggle between formula results and formula names using the View drop-down list box.
 When you select Formula Values (View Only Mode), the system displays the results of the formulas in the fields.
-When you select Formula Names (Edit Mode), the system displays the formula Revisions form to create a formula and base a formula on an adjustment detail record using the Price Adjustment Detail Search and Select form.
+When you select Formula Names (Edit Mode), the system displays the formula, which you can add or change.
+You can also access the Price Formula Revisions form to create a formula and base a formula on an adjustment detail record using the Price Adjustment Detail Search and Select form.
 If the system recognizes a formula as unsolvable, it displays the formula as = #VALUE!.